Related articles HERE

 The fact is that unless God specifically said so, Pat Robertson did not have any way of knowing the earthquake was God's judgment on the Haitians for voodoo, and Charles Colson and Hal Lindsey had no inside information that tied Hurricane Katrina to a determined act of God.

-While it is true that God is quite capable of using natural disasters as judgment, and has done so in the past, we should never assume that a natural disaster or moral atrocity comes upon this earth as His specific judgment on specific people, but be wise enough to see what He Himself has to say on the matter.
-And, when we do, we find that Jesus made it very clear that no correlation can be made between disaster and the morality of the people involved.
+While it is true that in the past God has used natural disasters as judgment, we should never assume that one that occurs on this earth is His specific judgment on specific people.
+If we trouble ourselves to go back toe the Scriptures we will find that no correlation can be made between disaster and the morality of the people involved.

 What The Bible Says

-There was a man in the land of Uz whose name was Job; and that man was blameless, upright, fearing God and turning away from evil… The Lord said to Satan, "Have you considered My servant Job?
-For there is no one like him on the earth, a blameless and upright man, fearing God and turning away from evil."
-[Job 1:18]
+The LORD said to Satan, “Have you considered My servant Job?
+For there is no one like him on the earth, a blameless and upright man, fearing God and turning away from evil.”
+(Job 1:8 NASB)

-Yet tragedy after tragedy befell ‘the best man’ on earth.
+Yet tragedy after tragedy befell this "blameless and upright man".

-Sun and Rain: In Matthew 5:45 Jesus points out that God makes his sun to rise on the evil and on the good, and sends rain on the just and on the unjust.
-God sends good and bad weather to everyone, regardless of the goodness or wickedness of its recipients.
-Some have argued that this verse refers to God's blessings upon all people... which is technically correct.
-However the point is that people's behavior does not influence their fortunes on earth.
+Sun and Rain: In Matthew 5:45 Jesus pointed out that God makes his sun to rise on the evil and on the good, and sends rain on the just and on the unjust.
+In other words God sends good and bad weather to everyone, regardless of the morality of its recipients.

-Jesus is clearly discrediting the idea that there is an automatic connection between disaster and the morality of the people involved.
-Moreover, in John 9:1-3, He is equally clear that there is no automatic connection between sickness (or disability) and sin.
+He was clearly discrediting the idea that there was an automatic connection between disaster and the morality of the people involved and the automatic connection between sickness (or disability) and sin.

-As He passed by, He saw a man blind from birth.
-And His disciples asked Him, "Rabbi, who sinned, this man or his parents, that he would be born blind?"
-Jesus answered, "It was neither that this man sinned, nor his parents; but it was so that the works of God might be displayed in him.
+As Jesus passed by, He saw a man who had been blind from birth.
+And His disciples asked Him, “Rabbi, who sinned, this man or his parents, that he would be born blind?”
+Jesus answered, “It was neither that this man sinned, nor his parents; but it was so that the works of God might be displayed in him.
+(John 9:1-3 NASB

-Those who take this standpoint believe that natural calamities are caused by natural laws which are beyond God’s control.
-God loves human beings and is sorry to see them suffer, but is incapable of preventing any form of disaster, whether natural or induced by humans.
+Those who take this standpoint believe that natural calamities are caused by natural laws which are beyond God's control.
+Although God is sorry to see human beings suffer, He is incapable of preventing natural or human induced disaster.

-In his popular 1981 book When Bad Thing Happen To Good People author Rabbi Harold Kushner articulates the view that while God does not send misfortunes to punish the wicked, He cannot intervene to stop these disasters.
-Rabbi Kushner comes to the conclusion that God can be understood as all-knowing and all-loving but not all-powerful.
+In his popular 1981 book When Bad Thing Happen To Good People author Rabbi Harold Kushner articulated the view that although God does not send misfortunes to punish the wicked, He cannot intervene to stop these disasters.
+Rabbi Kushner came to the conclusion that God can be understood as all-knowing and all-loving but not all-powerful.
 He believes

 "that even God has a hard time keeping chaos in check and limiting the damage that evil can do" (p.
 43).